Frequently Asked Questions

 All of our puppies have started to be crate trained, and house trained.
 But, of course, we can never guarantee that a young puppy is house trained.
 As many of you know (or will find out), house training is a process that takes a little time!
 It is mostly time for the puppy to grow and get a big enough bladder to hold it for 6+ hours.
 A good rule of thumb for house training: A puppy can hold it for the number of months old plus one!
 Don't forget that new environments can also trigger new behaviors.
 Your pup could have been potty trained in their foster home but may either test the boundaries or have accidents in their new home!
 Just be sure to always be on the "potty language" lookout when your new baby is roaming free and take out as much as possible!

-Why an adoption fee?
+Why is there an adoption fee?

 What food do you recommend, and why?